Author: National Museum of the Philippines

 The signing of the deed of donation was done on the occasion of Cinco de Noviembre, which commemorates the Negrense revolution against the Spaniards and the proclamation of the Republica Cantonal de Negros.
 From 5 November 1898 to 4 March 1899, the General Aniceto L. Lacson Ancestral House briefly served as the official presidential residence and the seat of government of the Negros Republic.
 In 2002, the house was declared a National Historical Landmark.

-The donation and restoration of the property is also part of the efforts to inscribe the Sugar Cultural Landscape of Negros into UNESCO’s World Heritage Sites list.
+The donation of the ancestral house and its restoration is in fulfillment of the National Museum’s mandate of protecting, preserving, and promoting the national patrimony for the benefit of current and future generations, and in support of the national effort to inscribe the Sugar Cultural Landscape of Negros into UNESCO’s World Heritage Sites list.

 #NationalMuseumPH #NegrosOccidental #TalisayCity #Talisay #GiftToTheNation